rsta2/circle-docs/docs/subsystems/tcp-ip-networking.rst

 .. cpp:class:: CMQTTClient : public CTask

 	This class is a client for the MQTT protocol, according to the `MQTT v3.1.1 specification <http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.pdf>`_.
 It is implemented as a task.
-To use this class, you have to derive a user defined class from ``CMQTTClient`` and overwrite its virtual methods.
+To use this class, you have to derive a user defined class from ``CMQTTClient`` and override its virtual methods.
 The task must be created with the ``new`` operator.

 .. warning::